AlinaPotyseva/bio.tools/README.md

 * As an `output_filename` you should input the name of the outputted file, if `outputed_filename` is None then `outputed_filename = inputed_file`
 As a result of the work of the program you will get a file with filtered sequences in the directory `fastq_filtrator_resuls`

+### bio_files_processor.py
+This script can perform some manipulations with files.
+It consists of three functions:
+* `convert_multiline_fasta_to_oneline` reads the input fasta file, in which the sequence can be split into several lines, and then saves it into a new fasta file in which each sequence fits into a single line.
+It returns the new fasta file.
+Inputed data consists of some parametrs:
+ + `input_fasta` is the path to the fasta file
+ + `output_fasta` the name of output file
+* `change_fasta_start_pos` shifts the starting position in the file.
+It returns the new fasta file.
+Inputed data consists of some parametrs:
+ + `input_fasta` is the path to the fasta file
+ + `shift` by how much to shift the initial position in the file
+ + `output_fasta` the name of output file
+* `select_genes_from_gbk_to_fasta` gets flanking genes from gbk annotation.
+It returns the new fasta file.
+Inputed data consists of some parametrs:
+ + `input_fasta` is the path to the gbk file
+ + `genes` list of genes
+ + `n_before` number of genes before the gene of interest, default=1
+ + `n_after` number of genes after the gene of interest, default=1
+ + `output_fasta` the name of output file

 ### Examples of usage

 #### dna_rna_tool_running